DigiBP/26SS_Zoo_Zuerich/README.md

 Automatic send of an email to choose the availability (third-party ready service(calendly))

-4) Automation Opportunity 4: Form of unified question(to be created) that is filled by Lead to fill the database OR transcribtion of the call AI that fills database of ready to use tools (integrations)
+4) Automation Opportunity 4: Form of unified question(to be created) that is filled by Lead to fill the database OR transcribtion of the call AI that fills database of ready to use tools (integrations) try whatever works - both suit

-5) How to show in the best way how budget is formed for a quote - EXPERT OPINION(sales manager + developers) - HOW MANY HOURS, RATE, PEOPLE COUNT?
+5) How to show in the best way how budget is formed for a quote - EXPERT OPINION(sales manager + developers) - HOW MANY HOURS, RATE, PEOPLE COUNT? - very simplified decision

-6) Automantion Opportunity 5: Once budget is formed => quote template in pdf generation
+7) Automantion Opportunity 5: Once budget is formed => quote template in pdf generation

-7) How much of these processes could be automated?
+9) How much of these processes could be automated - is it enough?